 Close to Santa Teresa but protected from waves, it is ideal for a family swim, far from the surfing atmosphere of Santa Teresa.
 Moreover, the road that leads to this isolated beach is lovely.

 NICOYA PENINSULA, BEACHES OF THE CENTER

-With their seaside resorts and surf spots, the beaches of the center of the Nicoya Peninsula will fulfill a lot of your wishes.
+With their seaside resorts and surf spots, discover the beaches of the center of the Nicoya Peninsula.

 Relax on the grey sand of Playa Samara, a family seaside resort.
-There, you’ll have the opportunity to practice all kinds of activities: yoga, horseback riding and snorkeling are only a brief overview of the wide range of possibilities.
+There, you’ll have the opportunity to try all kinds of activities: yoga, horseback riding, snorkeling and more!
 Ideal for families.

-This white-sanded beach is doted with little pools filled by high tides where the monkeys often come to splash around, offering a very funny show.
+This white-sanded beach is doted with little pools filled by high tides where monkeys often come to splash around!
 However, the sea can be sometimes agitated, making swimming dangerous.
-Experimented surfers will be thrilled!
+A perfect spot for experienced surfers!

 Playa Ostional is one of the nine beaches in the world where sea turtles come to lay their eggs.
 If you happen to stop by Playa Ostional a week before the new moon during the rain season, particularly in August and September, you’ll have the chance to witness the incredible phenomenon of “arribadas”.
 During three to eight days, several thousands of turtles dig holes into the black volcanic sand to lay their eggs.
 Amazing!